-On or about June 22, 2011, Respondent Arthur J. Aguilar, in his capacity as the General Manager of the Central Basin Municipal Water District, made, participated in making, or attempted to use his official position to influence a governmental decision in which he knew or should have known he had a financial interest, in violation of Government Code section 87100.
+On or about January 23, 2011, Respondent Edward C. Vasquez, in his capacity as a member of the Central Basin Municipal Water District's Board of Directors, made, participated in making, or attempted to use his official position to influence a governmental decision in which he knew or should have known he had a financial interest, in violation of Government Code section 87100.

-On or about January 23, 2012, Respondent Arthur J. Aguilar, in his capacity as the General Manager of the Central Basin Municipal Water District, made, participated in making, or attempted to use his official position to influence two governmental decisions in which he knew or should have known he had a financial interest, in violation of Government Code section 87100.

-On or about June 25, 2012, Respondent Arthur J. Aguilar, in his capacity as the General Manager of the Central Basin Municipal Water District, made, participated in making, or attempted to use his official position to influence a governmental decision in which he knew or should have known he had a financial interest, in violation of Government Code section 87100.
+- On or about January 23, 2011, Respondent Edward C. Vasquez, in his capacity as a member of the Central Basin Municipal Water District's Board of Directors, made a governmental decision in which he knew or should have known he had a financial interest, in violation of Government Code section 87100. - On or about June 25, 2012, Respondent Edward C. Vasquez, in his capacity as a member of the Central Basin Municipal Water District's Board of Directors, made a governmental decision in which he knew or should have known he had a financial interest, in violation of Government Code section 87100.